-- 1. For compulsory tutorial meetings there is an attendance and active participation requirement - 2.
+- 1. For compulsory tutorial meetings there is an attendance and active participation requirement. - 2.
 Students who have been granted top-class athlete status may qualify for adjusted attendance and active participation requirements. - 3.
 Students who have a medical impairment may be eligible for an adjusted attendance and active participation requirement pursuant to the recommendation of the SSC-Disability Support and/or study advisor. - 4.
-Fulfilment of the attendance and active participation requirement in tutorial meetings Year 1-2 is assessed by the tutor, fellow students and the student itself based on the MSF form and forms part of the assessment of the 'Professional and Organiser' competence. - 5.
-Fulfilment of the attendance and active participation requirement in tutorial meetings Year 3 is assessed by the tutor, as indicated in the assessment plans,
+Fulfilment of the attendance and active participation requirement in tutorial meetings Year 1-2 is assessed by the tutor, fellow students and the student itself as indicated in the assessment plans. - 5.
+Fulfilment of the attendance and active participation requirement in tutorial meetings Year 3 is assessed by the tutor, as indicated in the assessment plans.